bonnet-p/bonnet-p.github.io/docs/index.md

 on compute resources within the storage system as a result of I/Os issued by a host.
 I am currently leading the computational storage work package in the Daphne project.
 I am also interested in exploring how computational storage could benefit scientific applications.
-Our *hypothesis is that computational storage devices efficiently support error-controlled, progressive, and adaptable retrieval of scientific data at extreme scale*.
+Our hypothesis is that computational storage devices efficiently support error-controlled, progressive, and adaptable retrieval of scientific data at extreme scale.
+A longer term effort is to make it possible to program and specialize SSDs that can then be integrated in the context of composable database management systems.
-Another line of work focuses on reproducibility and replicability in the context of speciaized harwdare.
+Finally, a complementary line of work focuses on reproducibility and replicability in the context of computational storage and co-designed SSDs.

 ## Service

-# Reproducibility and Replicability
+### Reproducibility and Replicability

-# National e-Infrastructure
+### National e-Infrastructure